 Snapshot photos often contain vast amounts of space.
 This space has not been considered at all by the photographer.
 They are fixated on their subject and are not paying attention to what else is happening in the frame.
 With care, any space can be creatively included in a photograph.
 But it must be intentional and add something to the image.

-Filling the frame does not require you to compose, so only a small portion of what’s before you is in your photos.
-In any photographic situation, exploiting the frame’s options with some empty space or taking a close-up is good practice.
+Fill the frame does not require you to compose, so only a small portion of what’s before you is in your photos.
+In any photographic situation exploiting the options of filling the frame with some empty space or taking a close-up is good practice.
 Ask yourself, does the empty background add to or detract from the composition?

 Is It Possible to Use Other Composition Rules and Fill the Frame?